kronoc/dabtools/README.md

 ## Usage with dablin

-This for of devtools changes the command line options for dab2eti.
+This fork of devtools changes the command line options for dab2eti.
 In order to use this fork with dablin a shell script is provided.
 Edit the shell script to specify the device options you wish to use and then invoke dablin referencing the script e.g.